Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 7. **Test for Denial-of-Service:** For *risk class [HIGH]* SHOULD be automatically tested for denial-of-service attackability, e.g. by testing enforced rate limits, throttling and executing fuzzing tests.

 8. **Run Vulnerability Scanning:** Systems MUST be scanned for vulnerabilities according to [{{site.TITLE_SSDLC_SECOP_SECSCANNING}}]({{site.URL_SSDLC_SECOPP_SECSCANNING}})).

-9. **Integrate in Pipelines:** For *risk class >= [HIGH]*, security testing tools MUST be integrated in the build pipeline and enforce security requirements & security testing policies within the release process.

 ## {{site.TITLE_SSDLC_SECTESTS_CUSTOMTESTS}}